sugarlabs/musicblocks/documentation/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/documentation/pitch.svg'</img>

-The *Pitch* block is used to specify the pitch of a note.
+The *Pitch* block (found on the Pitch Palette) is used to specify the pitch of a note.
 By default, we use traditional western Solfege, i.e., do, re, mi, fa, sol, la, ti, where do is mapped to C, re is mapped to D, etc. You can also specify pitch by using a note name, e.g., F#.
 An octave specification is also required (as an argument for our pitch block) and changes integers every cycle of "C" (i.e. C4 is higher than B3).
 When used with the *Pitch-time Matrix* block, a row is created for each Pitch block.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/documentation/solfege.svg'</img>